Starting a major

 - Should: Potential majors ideally should consider beginning the two years of required language work in their first year.
 If that is not possible, they should consider taking at least one non-language course related to Asia in their first year.
 Please see the department’s online list of approved available courses.

-- Can: Potential majors can enroll in both 100-level and 200-level non-language courses related to Asia.
+- Can: Potential majors can enroll in both 100-level and 200-level non-language courses related to Asia as well as specific courses related to China and Japan.
 Please see the department’s online list of approved available courses.

 Credit for previous coursework